Elaborados Cárnicos Medina: 66 million lb of beef a year in an automatic buffer

 - Goods safety: automation ensures the safe transport of the meat, efficiently maintaining it at low temperatures and, thus, guaranteeing its flavor and quality.

 - Inventory management: Easy WMS automatically controls the stock in the warehouse.
-In particular, it supervises compliance with the exact meat-ageing times stipulated.
+In particular, it supervises compliance with the exact meat-aging times stipulated.

 |Automated warehouse for boxes|